-The Fund's last two cycles have focused on the development of school principals.
-In 2013, The Fund raised over \$20 million for our fourth cycle, with two goals: to more than double the number of great principals in Chicago's public schools and to decrease the number of failing schools by half within five years.
-The effort helped improve educational outcomes for one in three public school students in the City of Chicago.
-In the process, The Fund learned that principal quality and retention can be reliably improved with targeted investment in leadership.
+The Fund's last two cycles have been principal-focused.
+In 2013, we raised over \$20 million for our fourth cycle, with two goals: We aimed to more than double the number of great principals in Chicago's public schools and to decrease the number of failing schools by half within five years.
+We achieved these goals in September of 2018; the effort helped improve educational outcomes for one in three public school students in the City of Chicago.
+In the process, we learned that principal quality and retention can be reliably improved with targeted investment in leadership.

 With that learning in mind, in late 2018, The Fund launched our fifth funding cycle, designed to make permanent Chicago's commitment to leadership as a school improvement lever.
-Our five-year plan will continue growing principal and school quality citywide; its success will be measured by outcomes in schools.
-By 2023, The Fund's investments in principals will help increase the number of schools with a stable culture and where most students are at or above grade level by at least 60 percent.
-Our investments will also help principals leading schools with an unstable culture and struggling students, decreasing the number of such schools by at least 40 percent.
-The Fund plans to invest over \$25 million through 2023 to achieve these goals, positively impacting more than 350,000 students and the more than 600 principals who serve them.
+This five-year plan aims to continue growing principal and school quality citywide; its success will be measured by outcomes in schools.
+By 2023, The Fund's investments in principals will help increase the number of schools with a stable culture and where most students are at or above grade level.
+Our investments will also help principals leading schools with an unstable culture and struggling students, decreasing the number of such schools substantially.
+The Fund plans to invest over \$25 million through 2023 to achieve these goals, positively impacting the city's more than 350,000 public school students and the more than 600 principals who serve them.